 Students taking courses through other institutions to meet Emmaus requirements must seek approval for all such courses prior to registration.
 Proposed courses must be equivalent in content.
 All transfer policies apply as published in the Admissions section of the Academic Catalog.
 Courses with grades below C (or a grade-point below 2.0) are not transferable.
 Transfer credits do not affect GPA.
 Up to seven credits will be considered from providers such as StraighterLine.
-Total credits received in transfer cannot exceed 15 credits for a certificate, 30 credits for an associate degree, or 60 credits for a bachelor degree.
 Please check the Final Credits policy below and specific program requirements for more information.
+Every student must complete 50% of their program at Emmaus, therefore only a maximum of 60 credits or up to half of their program requirements can be transferred into Emmaus for a Bachelor's degree, a maximum of 30 credits for an Associate's degree, and 15 credits for a certificate.
+Fifty percent of all minors must also be completed at Emmaus.